Generic name: nivolumab [ nye-VOL-ue-mab ]

 Before taking this medicine

-a nervous system disorder such as myasthenia gravis or Guillain-Barré syndrome;
+- have a condition that affects your nervous system, such as myasthenia gravis or Guillain-Barré syndrome

 Nivolumab may harm an unborn baby.
 You may need to have a negative pregnancy test before starting this treatment.
 Use effective birth control to prevent pregnancy while receiving nivolumab and for at least 5 months after your last dose.
-Tell your doctor if you become pregnant.
+Tell your doctor right away if you become pregnant.

-How is nivolumab given?
+How is nivolumab administered?

-Nivolumab is usually given once every 2 to 4 weeks.
+- Nivolumab is usually given once every 2 to 4 weeks.
 Your other cancer medicines may be given on different schedules.
 Your doctor will determine how long to treat you with all medicines.

-Nivolumab can cause side effects in many different parts of your body.
+- Nivolumab can cause side effects in many different parts of your body.
 You may be given medication to prevent certain side effects, and your cancer treatments may be delayed if you need treatment for a side effect.

 What happens if I miss a dose?